 Great Examples of Parallax Scrolling

 Let’s start by covering a few good & bad examples and then delve into more specific techniques of parallax design.
-Generally speaking a great parallax layout should tell a story.
+Generally speaking, a great parallax layout should tell a story.
 This doesn’t need to be in “once upon a time” formatting but it should clearly illustrate the point you’re trying to make.

 I really like the example on Movement of Data which behaves like a parallax infographic.
 The site animates both up/down and left/right as you scroll through the content.
 It’s all very informative and the graphics help to tell the story rather than distract from it.
 While the effects are not extraordinary they do provide an efficacious storytelling method.

 Another great parallax design can be found on BAKE Agency.
 The homepage animates in a circular fashion rotating through different sections of content.
 It’s not an exact parallax effect but it does incorporate the illusion of depth as the user moves through a line of sight.
-The reason I’d mark this as a great example is because it’s usable yet still creative and unique with a stylish implementation.
+The reason I’d mark this as a great example is that it’s usable yet still creative and unique with a stylish implementation.

 The goal of a parallax website design is to impress visitors while still maintaining all the customary statues of unofficial UX design law.
 Great parallax websites convey their message in an easily-consumed format while contributing to the digital art form.
 Motion is a big part of the design process so it’s important to think about how the page should animate, and if possible have a reason for that choice.

 The greatest parallax websites make me feel like I’m interacting with the work of a professional designer.
 Look through the many examples I’ve provided in this guide and find the sites that make you feel comfortable.
 These websites can offer the best prototypical solutions for whatever parallax effect you’re trying to create.